What’s this Moratorium?

 Should you take advantage of this benefit?

-You should know that this is not just three months, but more than three months.
-If you think it as a relief, it’s only a temporary (3 month) relief.
-At the end of 3 months, additional interest will be charged and it will be an extra burden for you.
+You should know that this is not just three or six months, but more than three months.
+If you think it as a relief, it’s only a temporary (3 or 6 month) relief.
+At the end, additional interest will be charged and it will be an extra burden for you.

 ⭐ If you are a salaried employee or businessman and can get a regular income, then pay your EMIs to avoid extra interest charges and tenure extension.
 So don’t opt for the moratorium.